-The Group is exposed to credit risk in the normal course of business arising from trade receivables with its customers, financial derivatives and transactions (including cash balances) with financial institutions.
-Maximum exposures to credit risk at 31 March 2018 relate to bank balances of \$21.5 million (2017: \$67.8 million) and trade receivables of \$14.8 million (2017: \$13.1 million).
+The Group is exposed to credit risk in the normal course of business arising from trade receivables and contract assets with its customers, financial derivatives and transactions (including cash balances) with financial institutions.
+Maximum exposures to credit risk at 31 March 2019 relate to bank balances of \$20.1 million (2018: \$21.5 million) and trade receivables and contract assets of \$18.1 million (2018: \$14.8 million).
 No security is held for these amounts.

 Cash is held with counterparties approved under the Group's Treasury Policy.
-At 31 March 2018 cash was held with ANZ Bank New Zealand and MUFG Bank, Auckland Branch.
+At 31 March 2019 cash was held with ANZ Bank New Zealand and MUFG Bank, Auckland Branch.
 Derivative and cash transactions are limited to high credit-quality financial institutions.
 The Group's exposure and the credit ratings of counterparties are monitored, and the aggregate value of transactions are spread amongst approved counterparties in accordance with the Treasury Policy.

 The Group has exposure to various counterparties in the ordinary course of business.
-Concentration of credit risk with respect to trade receivables is concentrated in a small number of accounts because the Group has a limited range of customers.
-At 31 March 2018, 75% of trade receivables were due from the top ten largest debtors (2017: 76%) and 16% of trade receivables were overdue (2017: 10%).
+Concentration of credit risk with respect to trade receivables and contract assets is concentrated in a small number of accounts because the Group has a limited range of customers.
+At 31 March 2019, 73% of trade receivables and contract assets were due from the top ten largest debtors (2018: 75%) and 9% of trade receivables were overdue (2018: 16%).
 The Group actively manages and monitors its accounts receivable on an ongoing basis.
 The Group is not exposed to any other concentrations of credit risk.